-With summer ending in Newark, now is a great time to get a head start on air conditioner maintenance.
+With summer winding down in Newark, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t cleaned it lately, it could be blocked with mud and debris from your yard.
-This accumulation can reduce your unit’s efficiency and cause it to malfunction.
-Or wear it down sooner.
+If you haven’t cleaned it this year, it could be blocked with mud and yard waste.
+This buildup can reduce your unit’s efficiency and cause it to break down.
+Or require replacement more quickly.

-We suggest having your air conditioning system professionally maintained once a year.
+We recommend having your air conditioning system professionally maintained once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility bills.
+Clean equipment can be more energy efficient, which could save you money on utility expenses.

-Consistent AC maintenance also helps our technicians spot and address slight issues before they become high-priced problems.
+Routine AC maintenance also helps our technicians spot and address slight issues before they turn into costly problems.

 Related: How to Keep Your Air Conditioner from Failing

 Some of the work we do involves:

 - Viewing the blower, motor, drain line and coils

 You can still have a tune-up done this fall—and we can get your furnace ready for heating season too.

 There’s also some work you can do alone between professional tune-ups.
 You only need about an hour to clean your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.